 He is receiving recognition at the national-level for his talents in physical chemistry.
-Sandwisch won the American Chemical Society’s 2017 inaugural undergraduate award in physical chemistry for which he was nominated by chemistry Associate Professor of Chemistry Chong Fang.
+Sandwisch won the American Chemical Society’s 2017 inaugural undergraduate award in physical chemistry for which he was nominated by Associate Professor of Chemistry Chong Fang.
 Sandwisch is an undergraduate research assistant in Fang’s laboratory where he conducts ultrafast laser spectroscopy experiments on condensed phased proteins and small molecules of interest.

 “Jason is a talented student who embraces a challenging subject with passion and diligence.
-From quantum chemistry classes to molecular spectroscopy research in several labs including mine, he has shown a sharp focus and clear goals from early on, which led to his excellent grades and many other achievements,” said Fang.
+From quantum chemistry classes to molecular spectroscopy research in several labs including mine, he has shown a sharp focus and clear goals from early on, which led to his excellent grades and many other achievements,” noted Fang.

 At OSU, Jason has received numerous awards for his academic performance, including the Merrill Family Foundation and the Jesse Hanson Scholarships.

 Sandwisch has benefited from the rare experience of being mentored by two of the most experienced chemistry professors at OSU—Ken Hedberg and Joseph Nibler.
-He learned advanced electron diffraction methods in the lab of professor emeritus Hedberg, who is 96 and an expert in the area of molecular structure and intramolecular dynamics.
+He learned advanced electron diffraction methods in the lab of 96-year-old professor emeritus Hedberg, who is an expert in the area of molecular structure and intramolecular dynamics.